-Consistent with the requirements of the Claims Procedures Order, the Receiver has set up a dedicated data sharing site that allowed him to provide copies of notices to the legal counsel representing various potential claimants.
+Consistent with the requirements of the Claims Procedures Order, the Receiver set up a dedicated data sharing site that allowed him to provide copies of notices to the legal counsel representing various potential claimants.
 In some instances, copies of the notices were emailed to legal counsel directly.

-While not required by the Claims Procedures Order, in the spirit of cooperation, the Receiver has elected to also share copies of the notices received by investors with their Registered Investment Advisors ("RIA") upon receipt of a confirmation of investor's consent to the Receiver's sharing of such information.
-Through July 26, 2019, 127 investor notice packets have been shared with the RIAs.
+While not required by the Claims Procedures Order, in the spirit of cooperation, the Receiver elected to also share copies of the notices received by investors with their Registered Investment Advisors ("RIA") upon receipt of a confirmation of investor's consent to the Receiver's sharing of such information.
+Through September 30, 2019, 176 investor notice packets have been shared with the RIAs.